RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

 ##### 2. Rebuild downstream databases:

-The following databases should be rebuilt and copies of them should be put in `/data/orangeboard/databases/KG2.X.Y` on `arax.ncats.io`.
+The following databases should be rebuilt and copies of them should be put in `/home/rtxconfig/KG2.X.Y` on `arax-databases.rtx.ai`.
 Please use this kind of naming format: `mydatabase_v1.0_KG2.X.Y.sqlite`.

 - [ ] NGD database
 - [ ] refreshed DTD @chunyuma